SignalGap/awesome-meshtastic/readme.md

 - [License](#license)

-## Officicial Source Code Repositories
+## Official Source Code Repositories

 ### Core Repositories
 These repositories are at the heart of the Meshtastic project, containing firmware, APIs, and other essential code.